Home

 The standard Paralda has no carbon filter.

-So Paralda was built as a particle catcher only.
+So Paralda started as a particle catcher only.

 Ultraviolet (UV)